 Samantha would come to visit occasionally, and I’d head up to the mines for a few days at a time as well.
 She had few expectations for how our relationship should be.
 And without family or friends on either side, there was little pressure for us to do anything but enjoy time together.
 We explored the city, the views that seemed never-ending.
 A year later, we married.
 John was once again my best man.

-- “Golden Sunrise” is a historical fiction short story.
+- “‘Golden Sunrise’ a historical fiction short story” is a work of historical fiction.
 The story, characters, and incidents are fictitious.

-- If you enjoyed “Golden Sunrise”, please consider supporting Historical Snapshots with a contribution.
-To contribute, please visit our Patreon page at https://www.patreon.com/historicalsnapshots.
+- If you enjoyed “‘Golden Sunrise’ a historical fiction short story”, please consider supporting Historical Snapshots with a contribution.
+Visit our Patreon page to contribute.
 Your support is much appreciated.